There are so many reasons to visit Charleston, and here’s yet another one: the lowest gas prices in the country.

-We’re fast approaching the peakest of the peak week for SC vacation rentals.
+We’re fast approaching the peakest of the peak weeks of summer.
 Fourth of July is prime time to be in one of our Isle of Palms luxury rentals.
-There will be plenty of fireworks displays and patriotic fun near your Charleston beach house on the day itself, Wednesday.
+There will be plenty of fireworks displays and patriotic fun on the day itself, Wednesday.
 I’ll cover that in the next blog.

 But the weekend before has a lot going on as well.
 More about that in a minute.

 First up, there is a bit of good news on the gas front.

 Gas prices are often in the news.
 And the reason is a good one.
 South Carolina regularly has among the lowest gas prices in the country.

 Gas prices have been on quite a ride these past few years.
 Check out the average prices per gallon of regular unleaded in South Carolina for the week of June 25th of the last five years:

 So far this year, prices at the pump have taken a rise again.
 However, nationally the average price dropped six cents during the last two weeks, landing at $2.95.
 That’s the first price drop in four months.

 Here in South Carolina, the price per gallon fell four cents from just last week.

 Where are the lowest gas prices in the contiguous 48 states?
 Charleston, SC.
 The average here is $2.44 a gallon.

 The highest is in the Bay Area around San Francisco, coming in at a whopping $3.79 per gallon.